-During the three months ended December 31, 2016, net cash provided by financing activities was \$5.7 million, primarily attributable to \$8.35 million in aggregate proceeds from our senior secured notes and warrants in December 2016, these inflows were offset by \$2.8 million in debt payments, primarily \$2.4 million to repay senior bank loans.
+During the year ended September 30, 2017, net cash provided by financing activities was \$16.6 million, primarily attributable to \$15.0 million in proceeds from the sale and issuance of our senior secured notes and warrants, \$3.3 million from the sale and issuance of our Series A Convertible and \$1.9 million from the sale and issuance of common stock and exercise of warrants, net of offering costs.
+These inflows were offset by \$3.7 million in debt payments, \$2.4 million of which was used to repay senior bank loans in December 2016.